-You will all be divided into 6 groups in Week 2.
-The assigned work (critique paper or oral presentations) for Weeks 3 to 8 will depending on which group you are in.
+The class will be divided into 6 groups in Week 2.
+The assigned work (critique paper or oral presentation) for Weeks 3 to 8 will depend on which group you are in.
+Since this is a seminar course with class and group discussions, you are strongly encouraged to have your cameras on during class.